xaoccc/React-Training/README.md

     4. Then CharactersDetails gets the id from the url and uses is to make a GET request to the API

 ## Demo 9: Hooks
+- This demo is using React Bootstrap, so install them: `npm install react-bootstrap bootstrap`
+-